zyf0717/zyf0717.github.io/_posts/2020-07-04-pi-clust-hadoop-spark.markdown

 $ start-dfs.sh && start-yarn.sh
 ```

-To check if HDFS is running properly across worker nodes, simply create an empty folder to test.
+To check if HDFS is running properly across worker nodes, create an empty folder to test.
 On the master node, run:

 ```bash
 $ hadoop fs -mkdir /tmp